uyole/yuni/README.md

-# Ubuntu LAMP Setup Script
+# Ubuntu LAMP Setup

 Bash scripts to automatically setup LAMP server following best practices.

-Current version: `lamp-ubuntu20.sh`
+Current version: `lamp-ubuntu22.sh`

 ## How to use

   * Log in to your fresh Ubuntu server as root
-  * Download the most recent version of the script: `wget https://raw.githubusercontent.com/Lyquix/ubuntu-lamp/master/lamp-ubuntu22.sh`
+  * Download the most recent version of the script: `wget https://raw.githubusercontent.com/uyole/yuni/master/lamp-ubuntu22.sh`
   * Change permissions: `chmod 755 lamp-ubuntu22.sh`
   * Run and follow prompts: `./lamp-ubuntu22.sh`